REI Co-op XeroDry GTX

 Fit-wise, the XeroDry falls on the roomy end of the spectrum, which allowed ample freedom of movement and layering options.
 This also caused the jacket to feel a bit drafty, but that was easily fixed by cinching the hem drawcord.
 That said, the XeroDry was noticeably short in the torso—the bottom hem ended at my tail bone, whereas I’m used to performance-oriented shells running longer to provide more coverage in the back.
 This was especially apparent anytime I lifted my hands over my head (mostly while setting up camp), causing the jacket to rise almost to my belly button.
 Compared to the more performance-focused, slim fit on the Arc’teryx Zeta SL, for example, the XeroDry fell notably short (both literally and figuratively).
 The good news is that I enjoyed layering however I wanted and was able to seal out rain and wind easily—two major considerations for a shell.

-For this review, we tested the women's version of the REI Co-op XeroDry GTX.
-This jacket is also made in a men's version, which weighs slightly more (12.5 ounces) and comes in different colorways, but with the same design overall.
-Furthermore, REI offers XeroDry rain pants for both women and men with the same 2-layer Gore-Tex Paclite design of the jacket reviewed here.
-These pants are black in color, available in a variety of sizes, and retail for $139.
+For this review, we tested the standard women's version of the REI Co-op XeroDry GTX, which is also offered in dedicated plus sizes for the same price.
+This jacket is also made in a men's model, which weighs slightly more (12.5 oz.) and comes in different colorways, but with the same design overall.
+Additionally, REI offers XeroDry rain pants for both women and men with the same 2-layer Gore-Tex Paclite design of the jacket reviewed here.
+These pants are black in color, available in a variety of sizes (including petite, short, and tall variations), and retail for $139.

 What We Like